Greece Moments Greece Moments

 Skala Hotel, Skala

-Solid 3-star hotel near the harbour with simply furnished rooms, pool and beautiful garden.
+Solid 3-star hotel near the harbor with simply furnished rooms, a pool, and a beautiful garden.

 Optasia Apartments, Skala

-The Optasia Apartments of Fotini are very centrally located in Skala near the port.
+Fotini’s Optasia Apartments are centrally located in Skala near the harbor.
 They are traditionally and tastefully furnished.
-From the upper floor you have a wonderful view of the harbor pier as well as the Chora of Patmos.
+From the upper floor, you have a magnificent view of the pier and the town of Patmos.

 Optasia Apartments Patmos Hotels

-All rooms have a balcony or terrace, kitchen, air conditioning and Wi-Fi.
-The four apartments can be purchased directly from their homepage Optasia Patmos book.
-Fotini and her family are very warm and hospitable and are always available to answer any questions you may have.
+All rooms feature a balcony or terrace, kitchen, air conditioning, and Wi-Fi.
+You can book the four apartments directly through their website, Optasia Patmos.
+Fotini and her family are very warm and hospitable and are always available to answer any questions.

 Dodecanese Islandhopping – Guide with 12 Islands